Graph Foundation Models: Concepts, Opportunities and Challenges: GNN-based Models

 \textbf{Post-prompt methods} {use task-specific prompts on representations after message passing to aid downstream task adaptation.} For example, GPPT \cite{sun2022gppt} employs a prompting function to generate a token pair for each class, transforming all node classification tasks into link prediction tasks.
 GraphPrompt \cite{liu2023graphprompt} unifies pre-training and downstream tasks into a consistent task format based on subgraph similarity, and utilizes labeled data to learn a task-specific prompt vector for each task, which modifies the model's Readout operation and narrows the gap between link prediction and downstream tasks.
-GraphPrompt+~\cite{yu2023generalized} further enhances GraphPrompt by generalizing pre-training tasks and employing layer-wise prompts to capture hierarchical knowledge across the graph encoder, improving task-specific knowledge extraction for both node and graph classification.
-Two exceptions are MultiGPrompt \cite{yu2024multigprompt} and HGPROMPT~\cite{yu2024hgprompt}, which employ both pre-prompt and post-prompt.
+GraphPrompt+~\cite{yu2023generalized} further enhances GraphPrompt by generalizing pre-training tasks and employing layer-wise prompts to capture hierarchical knowledge across the graph encoder, improving task-specific knowledge extraction for both node and graph classification. {ProNoG~\cite{pronog} uses conditional prompting for non-homophilic graphs, leveraging a condition-net to generate node-specific prompts that refine embeddings for fine-grained task adaptation.}

-{Notably, there are exceptions that incorporate both pre-prompt and post-prompt methods.} For example, MultiGPrompt \cite{yu2024multigprompt} aims to unify the pre-training and downstream tasks across both homogeneous and heterogeneous graphs using a dual-template design.
-HGPROMPT~\cite{yu2024hgprompt} presents a novel few-shot prompt learning framework that bridges the gap between homogeneous and heterogeneous graphs by using a dual-template design for pre-training and downstream tasks.

 Although these methods have improved the performance in few-shot scenarios, further exploration is needed to understand the semantics and interpretability of the graph prompts.